Student Code of Conduct

-We expect students to conduct themselves in a manner compatible with the college's function as a public educational institution.
-You are expected to assume responsibility for your actions; to observe federal, state and local laws and college regulations; and to respect the rights, privileges and property of others.
+Students are expected to conduct themselves in a manner compatible with the function of Aims Community College as a public educational institution.
+Students must assume responsibility for their actions; observe federal, state and local laws and college regulations; and respect the rights, privileges and property of others.

 Your academic attitude is a major factor in your success at Aims.
-You share responsibility along with your professor and other students for creating a productive learning environment.
-This includes behaving courteously and respectfully and becoming self-disciplined in your learning.
+You share responsibility along with your professor and other students for creating a productive learning environment, which includes behaving courteously and respectfully and becoming self-disciplined in your learning.